dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 Now suppose you currently have 98% damage reduction.
 A 100 damage hit would be reduced to 2 damage.
 If you then gained another 1%, that 100 damage hit is now reduced by 99%, and you take 1 damage.
 Going from taking 2 damage to 1 damage has decreased the amount of damage you take by 50%.

 As such, **gaining 1% damage reduction is 50 times more valuable when you already have 98% damage reduction than it is when you have 0% damage reduction**.
 Rather than diminishing returns, damage reduction has "increasing returns" --- every percent of damage reduction you gain is more valuable than the last.

+Another example: let's say you have two stats that reduce your damage taken, stat A and stat B. You currently have 0% reduction from both.

+# TODO: FLESH OUT THIS EXAMPLE

 To see this more clearly, let's express it in terms of effective health.
 Effective health (or EHP) refers to the amount of damage required to kill you, taking into account all of your damage reductions.
 This is very useful for judging exactly how much impact a gain in damage reduction will have on our survivability, as we can now define it in terms of how much additional damage we can take.